sw7x/split-futuresoft-project-into-oop-packages/README.md

 for that we consider two possible approaches:

 1. Single Class Diagram Approach – Create one comprehensive class diagram for the entire system and divide it into packages.
-2. Package-Wise Class Diagrams – Create separate class diagrams for each package
+2. Package-Wise Class Diagrams Approach – Create separate class diagrams for each package

 In this guide, we will explore both approaches.